Abigail Ratchford Sets Instagram On Fire In Sheer Bra And Leggings Combo

-Abigail Ratchford, a brunette bombshell who has been called the “Queen Of Curves,” turned the heat up several notches on Instagram when she posted a photo of herself rocking a black sheer lacy bra and see-through leggings.
-Beneath the leggings, Abigail’s 9 million followers could clearly see that she was wearing a pair of matching black undie.
-Based on the cut of the garment, they appear to be thong briefs.
+Abigail Ratchford, a brunette bombshell who has been called the “Queen Of Curves,” turned the heat up several notches on Instagram recently, posting a photo of herself rocking a lacy black bra and see-through leggings.
+Beneath the leggings, Abigail’s 9 million followers could clearly see that she was wearing a pair of matching black undies.
+Based on the cut of the garment, said bottoms appear to be thong briefs.

-In the caption, Abigail revealed that the photo was something of a throwback since she said that she wore the outfit “yesterday.”
+In the caption, Abigail revealed that the photo was something of a throwback, as she said that she wore the outfit “yesterday.”

 Her fans didn’t seem to mind one bit.
 In the comments, they expressed loads of appreciation for Abby’s dose of sex appeal on their Instagram timelines.